DataMolt/pytesser/README.md

 # pytesser
-Python/.bat script for converting video credits into text files
+Python/.bat script for converting video credits into text files.
+Created way back while learning Python.

 Pytesser uses [ffmpeg](https://ffmpeg.org/download.html) and [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) to perform all the heavy lifting.
 It also requires a pip install of the [Pytesseract](https://pypi.python.org/pypi/pytesseract/0.1) and [Pillow](https://python-pillow.org/) libraries.